FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 //...
 ``

-FusionAuth requests this route from the Pied Piper application when a user logs out from the Hooli application and any other application in this tenant.
+FusionAuth requests this route from the Pied Piper application when a user logs out from the Hooli application.
 That means that this endpoint is responsible for logging the user out.
-This URL was configured in the FusionAuth application above.
+This URL was configured in the FusionAuth application on the "OAuth" tab.

-While similar in functionality to the `/logout` endpoint, it is separate.
+While similar in functionality to the `/logout` endpoint, it is separate for a reason.
 While each endpoint destroys the session, they need to send the browser to different places afterward.
 For `endession`, the request should forward to a page accessible to unauthenticated users.
 For `/logout` the user needs to be sent to the FusionAuth `logout` URL.

 Let's take a look at the `oauth-redirect` route next.